-Data security is no longer just a big business issue.
-Australia had its’ highest volume of data security breaches in 2015 with hackers not discriminating against business size.
-In fact, small businesses are often a more attractive target to hackers, having rich digital assets and poor security compared to larger organisations.
+Australia had its’ highest volume of data security breaches in 2015, with hackers not discriminating against business size.
+In fact, small businesses are often a more attractive target to hackers, having rich data assets and often poor security compared to larger organisations.

-Hacking victim David Wood, co-owner of a community medical centre in Queensland: “We’ve got all the antivirus stuff in place – there’s no sign of a virus.
+Hacking victim David Wood, co-owner of a community medical centre in Queensland, says: “We’ve got all the antivirus stuff in place – there’s no sign of a virus.
 They literally got in, hijacked the server and then ran their encryption software,” he told the ABC.

 The hackers demanded a $4,000 ransom not to decrypt sensitive data – part of a wave of attacks throughout Australia last year.

 Small businesses are often caught up in broad-reaching attacks done on a large scale.
 With the threat escalating, how can small business owners fight back?
 The key lies in being prepared and planning how to handle an attack.

 The first step in protecting your data is finding out exactly what is at stake.
 There are legal reasons for doing so too – under the Privacy Act, all businesses are responsible for the security of records containing personal information.

 Do it NOW and do it often!!
 Backing up will help you to recover what you’ve lost in the event of security risks like viruses, hackers or hardware failure.
 Just like you’d insure your business against fire damage and other risks, backing up is insurance against data risk.

 The government has even created a guide to backing up data, which explains the various ways this can be done.

 It’s important to educate employees about how they can minimise data theft in the workplace.
 Key risks include opening malicious attachments, leaving computers unattended, not frequently changing passwords and visiting restricted sites.

 Downloading a pirated video game that has malware on it or opening a virus email file without realising can have significant consequences for data security.